Kuvan FDA Approval History

 Kuvan (sapropterin dihydrochloride) is the synthetic form of 6R-BH4 (tetrahydrobiopterin), a naturally occurring enzyme cofactor that works in conjunction with phenylalanine hydroxylase to metabolize phenylalanine (Phe).
 Kuvan is indicated for the treatment of phenylketonuria, an inherited metabolic disease caused by a deficiency of the enzyme phenylalanine hydroxylase.

-Development History and FDA Approval Process for Kuvan
+Development Timeline for Kuvan

 |Dec 13, 2007||BioMarin Announces FDA Approval for Kuvan|